Ralph Stover State Park

 Tohickon Creek flows through the 45-acre Ralph Stover State Park, making a scenic picnic area.
 The nearby High Rocks section of the park is a lovely overlook of the Tohickon Creek.

-Picnicking: The park has a beautiful shaded picnic area with drinking water, picnic tables, picnic pavilions, fireplaces and restrooms.
-Picnicking facilities are along the beautiful Tohickon Creek.
+Picnicking: The park has a beautiful shaded picnic area with picnic tables, picnic pavilions, fireplaces, and vault restrooms, all along scenic Tohickon Creek.

-Fishing: Warm-water species found in Tohickon Creek include smallmouth bass, sunfish, carp and catfish.
-The Pennsylvania Fish and Boat Commission stocks trout, a cold-water fish.
-The Pennsylvania Fish and Boat Commission laws and regulations apply to licensing, seasons and limits.
+Fishing: Warmwater species found in Tohickon Creek include smallmouth bass, sunfish, carp, and catfish.
+The Pennsylvania Fish and Boat Commission stocks trout, a coldwater fish.

 Whitewater Boating: When high water conditions exist, Tohickon Creek offers a challenging course for closed-deck canoes and kayaks.
 Whitewater craft may be launched in the park.
 Please do not block parking areas and roadways.